adaptlearning/adapt-contrib-hotgraphic/README.md

 >**_isEnabled** (boolean): Toggle tooltips on or off.

->**_showOnlyOnHover** (boolean): Display the tooltip only when the cursor hovers over the relevant pin.
-If set to false, tooltips will always be displayed.
-For touch enabled devices, this defaults to false.
+>**_destopShowOnHover** (boolean): Desktop only setting.
+Display the tooltip only when the cursor hovers over the relevant pin.
+If set to `false`, tooltips will always be displayed on desktops.
+Default is `true`.

+>**_alwaysShowOnTouch** (boolean): Touch device only setting.
+If `true`, tooltips will always be shown.
+As hover support for touch devices is not feasible, setting this to `false` will disable tooltips on touch devices.
+Default is `true`.

 >**_alignment** (string): `left, top, right, bottom` The preferred position for the tooltip, relative to the item pin.
 If there is not enough room within the parent `div` to display the tooltip there, it will automatically be displayed at the opposite alignment.